February 6

 Is Ceramic Nonstick Safer than PTFE?

-The best answer here is maybe (or probably if we're being generous).
+The best answer here is maybe (or probably if we're being generous)Let's look at the issues involved.

 PTFE Concerns

-The truth is, though, that the PFOA (or similar chemical) is used up in the manufacturing process, so you are more likely to get PFOA (or similar chemical) from your drinking water than you are from your cookware.
+The truth, though, is that PFOA (or similar chemical) is used up in the manufacturing process, so you are more likely to get PFOA (or similar chemical) from your drinking water than you are from your cookware.

-The environmental concerns are probably still real, and it's worth avoiding PTFE cookware for this reason alone.
+The environmental concerns are very real, and it's worth avoiding PTFE cookware for this reason alone.

 Nonstick Ceramic Concerns

-Nonstick ceramic coatings are made from inorganic materials (clay or sand), so they are very stable and non-reactive.
-At first glance, they appear to be much safer than PTFE.
-They are harder, can take more abuse, and will never release dangerous fumes no matter how high you heat them.
-But there is a health issue associated with ceramic nonstick cookware: titanium dioxide nanoparticles
+At first glance, nonstick ceramic coatings appear to be safer than PTFE.
+They are harder, can take more abuse, and won't release dangerous fumes at any temp.
+But there is a health issue associated with ceramic nonstick cookware: the titanium dioxide nanoparticles

-Titanium dioxide nanoparticles are microscopic particles used in the sol-gel coating process (which means that every brand of ceramic nonstick cookware has them).
-They have been associated with a number of health issues, including carcinogenic tumors.
+Titanium dioxide nanoparticles are microscopic particles used in the sol-gel coating process (and every brand of ceramic nonstick coating has them).
+They've been associated with a number of health issues, including carcinogenic tumors.

 The evidence is still pretty new and more research is needed.
-But this is a compelling concern about nonstick ceramic cookware that people should be aware of.
+But this is an important concern about nonstick ceramic cookware that people should be aware of.

 back to top